LucasFrancelinoo/First-React-Project/README.md

 ## This code was created by me to start learning react

-## What is this project about

-This project is a simple card creator for motorcycles to sell
+This project is a simple card creator with motorbike informations